Jitendra-rec/vendingmachine/README.md

 # vendingmachine
 # -->first project on aurdino board
-# This code is uploaded in aurdino board and it prform following
+# This code is uploaded in aurdino board and it perform following
 # it just work fully automated vending machine